o/studio-setup/README.md

 Squarp Pyramid supports [definition files](https://squarp.net/pyramid/manual/definitionfiles/) for quickly mapping and accessing to the connected devices.
 The definition files related to the current setup can be found under [pyramid-definition-files](https://github.com/o/studio-setup/tree/master/pyramid-definition-files) folder.

+## Notes

+In the Squarp Pyramid Midi Out settings:

+	MIDI A MODE: MIDI OUT
+	MIDI A SYNC: SEND
+	MIDI B MODE: MIDI OUT
+	MIDI B SYNC: SEND

+In the Digitakt Midi Config:

+	CLOCK SEND: ENABLED
+	TRANSPORT SEND: ENABLED

+In the Digitakt Channels Config:

+	TRACK A CHANNEL: 9
+	TRACK B CHANNEL: 10
+	FX CONTROL CHANNEL: OFF
+	AUTO CHANNEL: OFF

+In the main screen:

+* Switch to track 9 and enable CHAN, choose 9
+* Switch to track 10 and enable CHAN, choose 10